crysalead/sql-dialect/README.md

 #### Prefix Notation (or polish notation)

-To be able to write complex SQL queries, the prefix notation has been choosed here instead of relying on an exhaustive API with many methods (e.g. `orWhere`, `andWhere`, `whereNull()`, etc.) which generally ends up to missing methods anyway.
+To be able to write complex SQL queries, the prefix notation has been choosed instead of relying on an exhaustive API with a lot of methods (i.e. methods like `orWhere`, `andWhere`, `whereNull()`, etc.) which generally ends up to have missing methods anyway.

-Infix notation is the notation commonly used in arithmetical.
-It's characterized by the placement of operators between operands (e.g. `3 + 4`).
-With the prefix notation, the operator is placed to the left of their operands (e.g. `+ 3 4`).
+Infix notation is the most populare arithmetical notation.
+It's characterized by the placement of operators **between** operands (e.g. `3 + 4`).
+With the prefix notation, the operator is placed to the **left** of their operands (e.g. `+ 3 4`).

-For a developper this notation is pretty intuitive since it's very similar to how functions are defined. `+` is in a way the function name and `3` and `4` are the parameters.
+For a developper this notation is pretty intuitive since it's very similar to how functions are defined. `+` is in a way the function name and `3` and `4` are the arguments.

-Example or queries using prefix notation:
+So to be able to build complex queries without being limitated by the API, this library allows prefix notation like in the following:

 ```php
 $select->fields(['*' => [